-Some Top Tips on how to Enjoy Your Holiday in Paris with Your Impressionable and Independent Teenager.
+Some Top Tips on How to Enjoy Your Holiday in Paris With Your Impressionable and Independent Teenager.

-PARIS WITH TEENAGERS TIP #1
+PARIS FOR TEENAGERS TIP #1

 Girls Day Out.
 Paris for Girls Tour is the perfect way to spend half a day with your teenager.
 This is a private and intimate tour of only up to 6 people with a personal shopper to find the best discounts in the fashion districts of Saint Germain des Pres and the Marias.
 The tour includes a gourmet snack break and concludes with a perfume workshop.
 How delightful!